jeffThompson/TwitterBotTutorial/README.md

 A fairly detailed tutorial on creating Twitter bots.

-Creating Twitter bots, automated text-generators that spew spam, poetry, and other things, can be a bit of a confusing process.
-This tutorial will hopefully get you through the tough bits and make bot-building possible!

 * **RandomMathProblemBot.py**
 A sample Python script used in the tutorial
 * **index.html**